-To book Beth Tweddle MBE please contact a JLA agent.
+To book Beth Tweddle MBE please contact your JLA Agent.

 Great Britain’s most successful female gymnast is only the fifth person in history to reach the top in two separate disciplines - the floor and asymmetric bars.
 Having become a role model for the next generation of gymnasts, and finally claimed that elusive Olympic medal, Beth is now a key part of the BBC’s coverage of the sport.